Inderjit Singh (Singaporean politician): Political career

 Singh became an active grassroots leader in 1984.
 He became a member of parliament for the Kebun Baru ward in the Ang Mo Kio GRC, in the Prime Minister's team, since the 1997 General Elections.

 As a member of parliament, Inderjit was a Deputy Government Whip from 2002 to 2011 and also the Chairman of the Government Parliamentary Committee of the Ministries of Finance and Trade and Industry.

 On 2 January 2013, Singh asked to step down from his political positions and on 24 July 2015, before the 2015 Singaporean general election, Singh announced his stepping down from politics.

+During the February 2013 parliamentary debate on the Population White Paper, Singh was one of the few PAP MPs to publicly criticise the projected 6.9 million population figure, calling for a "five-year breather" on immigration.
+He was absent for the vote on the White Paper, effectively abstaining — the only PAP MP not to vote for it.